 Turnbull’s reign, of course, sliced into a dreadful recent history where women in Australia had suffered violent deaths – 84 in 2014 and 79 in 2015 – most due to domestic violence.
 If foreign terrorists had inflicted these deaths, the government would have declared a state of emergency.

-Malcolm Turnbull, although, strongly defended all of Tony Abbott’s policy decisions as evidenced by an interview with Alan Jones – the transcript of which – is on his own website.
+Malcolm Turnbull, although, vigorously defended all of Tony Abbott’s policy decisions as evidenced by an interview with Alan Jones – the transcript of which – is on his website.
 He later released a Christmas Budget with changes to Medicare, Family Benefits, Day Care amongst numerous cuts that will disproportionately affect women.

 Initially, when Turnbull returned a third of the Abbott cuts, the funding was redirected to the placid response of alternative legal aid, police counselling, locks, CCTV & 20,000 mobile phones.
-Who would really benefit from these offerings – security companies, police, communication providers (which was Turnbull’s last portfolio) and locksmiths certainly?
+Who would benefit from these offerings – security companies, police, communication providers (which was Turnbull’s last portfolio) and locksmiths certainly?

 But if you are a woman being abused, to where do you run?
 Most shelters once supported are now closed.
 The new $5M website with its “RESPECT helpline” offers trained police who may:

 1. believe you; (disbelief was a problem previously); and.